AngieV/UdacityMWS-Stage2/README.md

 Run 'npm install' from the terminal to load project dependencies

+Run npm install idb to install IndexedDB Promised

-Run 'gulp sync' to have BrowserSync serve the app on localhost:8000
+Run 'gulp sync' to have BrowserSync serve the app on localhost:8000 or other available port.